 Traditional and Colonial homes have a timeless charm that calls for a classic color palette.
 These styles look best with muted earth tones that feel warm and inviting, like soft beiges, gentle grays, and classic creams.
 For the main body, colors like taupe or a muted green honor the home’s historical roots while still feeling fresh.
 Shutters and doors are great places to introduce deeper, richer colors like a stately navy blue or a historic brick red.
 The goal is to create an elegant look that enhances the home’s classic appeal, a common focus in many home renovations.

-For Farmhouse and Rustic Styles
+Cozy Colors for Farmhouse & Rustic Styles

 The modern farmhouse style is all about creating a cozy, comfortable, and unpretentious vibe.
 The color palette should reflect that simplicity and connection to nature.
 Classic neutrals are always a winning choice—you can’t go wrong with a warm, creamy white for the body of the house, often paired with black trim for a crisp contrast.
 If you want more color, consider rich earth tones or soft pastels like a pale blue.
 These colors work beautifully with natural materials like wood and stone.
 Our design and build services can help you create this cohesive, rustic look from the ground up.